ciDSproj/online_sales/README.md

 - Payment Method: Method used for payment (e.g., Credit Card, PayPal, Debit Card).

 ## Data Preparation
 I processed data by using pivot tables and grouping the sales by various attributes to get additional insights.
+The steps that I followed are:

 -  Explore the SQLite database looking at each row of the table where it's displayed the column name, data type, and constraints of the data
 -  Retrieve data from the SQLite database into a Pandas data frame